 Causes Of Blood Infection In Children

-- Open wounds, abrasions or cuts left untreated for a long time can lead the bacteria called Staphylococcus aureus into the blood stream, causing an infection in the bloodstream.
+- Open wounds, abrasions or cuts left untreated for a long time can lead the bacteria called Staphylococcus aureus into the bloodstream, causing an infection in the bloodstream.

 - Toddlers and babies who are not vaccinated are highly susceptible to infections of the blood.

-- Neonatal sepsis can be passed from infected mother to the baby.
+- Neonatal sepsis can be passed from an infected mother to the baby.
 Sometimes, prolonged exposure in hospitals can result in blood infections.

-- Children can also get sepsis due to urinary tract infection, pneumonia, ear infections and sometimes, meningitis.
+- Children can also get sepsis due to urinary tract infection, pneumonia, ear infections, and sometimes, meningitis.

 - Poor nutrition and a weak immune system can also make a child vulnerable to blood infections.